Red Columbine (Aquilegia canadensis)

 • Aquilegia variegata Moench

-Aquilegia canadensis, the Canadian or Canada columbine, eastern red columbine, or wild columbine, is a species of flowering plant in the buttercup family Ranunculaceae.
-It is an herbaceous perennial native to woodland and rocky slopes in eastern North America.
-It readily hybridizes with other species in the genus Aquilegia.
+Aquilegia canadensis, the Canadian columbine, Canada columbine, eastern red columbine, or wild columbine, is a species of flowering plant in the buttercup family.
+It is a perennial plant that is native to the woodlands and rocky areas in eastern North America in both the United States and southern Canada.
+It readily hybridizes with other plants in the columbine genus and is a common garden plant.

 Description